Arsenal21/stripe-payments/stripe-payments/readme.txt

 - IP Address formatting issue in order details fixed.
 - [TODO] Testing
 - New regional shipping variation feature added.
+- New feature added to mark a product as physical product.

 = 2.0.93 =
 - Updated the help text of the 'Thank You' page field.